hovers in front of the sunny flowers

 - Not Threatened

-The gentle mimic of the New Zealand garden.
-The bee fly is a biological masterstroke of evolution that has traded the typical appearance of a fly for the fuzzy, golden aesthetic of a bumblebee.
-This sophisticated form of Batesian mimicry provides the insect with a layer of psychological protection, as potential predators such as birds or spiders often avoid them out of a misplaced fear of a non-existent sting.
+It is not a bee.
+The bee fly is the gentle mimic of the New Zealand garden.
+A biological masterstroke of evolution that has traded the typical appearance of a fly for the fuzzy, golden aesthetic of a bumblebee.
+This sophisticated form of Batesian mimicry provides the insect with a layer of psychological protection.
+As potential predators such as birds or spiders often avoid them out of a misplaced fear of a non-existent sting.